Artificial Grass Turf Market By Type, By Application, By Segmentation, By Region, and By Country 2021

 Artificial Grass Turf is a surface of synthetic fibers made to look like natural grass.
 It is most often used in arenas for sports that were originally or are normally played on grass.
 However, it is now being used on Sports lawns and Landscaping applications as well.

-This report contains market size and forecasts of Artificial Grass Turf in China, including the following market information:.
+This report contains market size and forecasts of Artificial Grass Turf in France, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Artificial Grass Turf manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Artificial Grass Turf production and consumption in China
+This report also analyses and evaluates the COVID-19 impact on Artificial Grass Turf production and consumption in France

 Total Market by Segment: